 Since your partner is the declarer instead of you, the stronger of your two hands will be hidden.
 That has to be an advantage during the play.
 Your partner will also have the opening lead come up to him, rather than through his hand, which is a second advantage.
 Sometimes a favorable outcome can depend on little things such as this.

-A popular response to an opening 1NT call is a double jump to either hearts or spades to show 5-5 in the majors.
-We can use the same structure after a 1 opening bid.
+A popular response to an opening 1NT call is a 3-level jump to either hearts or spades to show 5-5 in the majors.
+We can use the same structure after either a 1 or a 1 opening bid.

 A problem hand for any bidding system is the one with 4-4-4-1 pattern and more than 17 points.
 There are proposed solutions but they often have unacceptable limitations.
 Even so, something is needed.
 Here is a method you might consider...
 Open 1 and if your partner responds with a 5-card major and you happen to have four more, you have found a great hand.
 If your partner's 5-card major is your short suit your jump to 2NT shows 18+ points and no fit.
 Your partner won't need much to bid game.

 If your partner bids 1 in response to your opening bid, denying a 5-card major, he may still have a 4-card major.
 Jump to 2NT to tell your partner the size and pattern of your hand.
 If your partner has 6 or more points he should bid a 4-card major since you have at least one of the majors.
 Without a 4-card major responder should show his best minor.

 Minor Suit Rebid

 When the opener bids 1 and then rebids 2 over a 1 response, he denies a 4-card major and also denies any ability to rebid 1NT.
 Opener should have at least a 5-card club suit with distributional values.